-The claims of the Orchid Property are 100% owned by Eagle Plains and were acquired in 2014 with additional claims added in 2016.
-The 2253 ha project lies 90km WNW of Flin Flon, MB and is accessible by fixed wing aircraft and winter road from the village of Pelican Narrows located 16km NE which in turn is serviced by an airport, Hwy 135 and hydro-electric power.
+The claims of the Orchid Property are 100% owned by Eagle Plains and were acquired in 2014 with additional claims added in 2016 and 2017.
+The 4205ha project lies 90km WNW of Flin Flon, MB and is accessible by fixed wing aircraft and winter road from the village of Pelican Narrows located 16km NE which in turn is serviced by an airport, Hwy 135 and hydro-electric power.

 - Excellent geology favourable for gold deposits

 - On-trend with the producing Seabee Gold Operation